nonakarim/Ping_Pong/README.md

 # 🏓 Ping Pong (C++)

-A classic Pong game implemented in C++ using object-oriented programming.
+A Pong game implemented in C++ using object-oriented programming.

 ## 📌 Features
 - Paddle movement